sedaklnc/sedaklnc/README.md

 	<p align="center">
 		Hello, world!
 I am Seda, a  Sofware Engineer Student at Uskudar University.
 I love to code and design 👩‍💻.

 Other than coding,  I like to cook 🍳 in my leisure time.
-I spend most of my time building something I like, When I don’t, I watch movies 🎥, especially  The Big Bang Theory and Gilmore Girls .
+I spend most of my time building something I like, When I don’t, I watch movies 🎥, especially  The Big Bang Theory and Fringe .
 I love dogs 🐕, although I don’t have one.

 I regard everybody as a fellow human, regardless of their socio-political and / or economic status.
 I strongly support equality; equality among genders, race, religion, cast etc. I believe people should be valued equally regardless of their birth.